phatak-dev/draft_book/share/blog.md

 # Blog

 Writing blog is like keeping a dairy.
 Blog allows you to keep track of things that you are doing and share the same with world.
-A good blog not only helps author, it helps it's readers to improve their knowledge.
+A good blog not only helps author, it also helps it's readers to improve their knowledge.
 Writing a blog seems to be easy in first sight, but when you do its not that easy.

 #Writing is hard
 Writing is different than talking.
 Talking comes natural to humans but not writing.
 Writing is something we have cultivated as a culture thing.
 So when I ask some developer to talk about what they are doing, they can happily  talk for hours.
-But if I ask developer to write down what they did, they have hard time doing it.
-This is the one of the reason often documentation of most of software tools in highly lacking.
+But if I ask them to write down what they did, they have hard time doing it.
+This is  one of the main reasons why often documentation of most of software tools is not available.

-Writing needs a focused manner of expressing your understanding to fellow person.
+Writing needs a focused manner of expressing your understanding to a fellow person.
 A good blog always wins over its audience by its simplicity and to the point explanation.
-So writing not only keep tracks your work, it also teaches you how to express your understanding in clean manner.
+So writing not only keeps track of  your work, it also allows you to express your understanding in clean manner.

 #Writing as communication tool at workplace
-In any job, writing is primary communication skill.
+In any profession, writing is a  primary communication skill.
 You have to write documents to express your ideas to your clients.
-You have write mail to express your ideas to your higher management.
-So if anything helps you to improve write better it's is highly useful.
+You have to write emails to express your ideas to higher management.
+So if anything helps you to improve your writing skill you must always do it.
 Blogging is one of the best tool to do that.

 #What is a blog?
-Blog is collection of articles shared by a person or collection of people on web.
-You already read many blogs like Verge,Techcrunch in the read section.
-As you can read others blog, you can write your own too.
+Blog is a collection of articles, shared by a person or group of people on web.
+Having read many blogs like Verge,Techcrunch in the read section of the book, you can write your own too.

 #Why Blog?

-Blogging seems to be a lot work.
+Blogging seems to be a lot of work.
 You have to think, write, publish etc. So why bother? .
 The following are few reason you should do blogging.

 * Online dairy

-    Blog is best way to share your work with world.
+    Blog is the best way to share your work with world.
 If you put your understanding of a given framework,language out there in web, people find you to be authoritative on that subject.
 Not only it gives you more legitimacy, blog also helps in the job interviews.
-Blog is one the way people can understand your passion and skill set on a given subject.
+Blog is one of the way people can understand your passion and skill set on a given subject.

 * Improved communication